So we’ve been gazing into the crystal ball again; and it’s looking damn fine. Stay ahead of the game with these 6 home design trends.

 ‘Earthy’ delights

-Following from the 2017 trends, natural materials will continue to grow as a trend in 2018.
+Following from previous trends, natural materials will continue to grow.
 The great powers that be have predicted that in the new year, we’ll consequently see designs with mixed earthy materials.
 Raw materials will therefore be favoured for hard structures, such as wooden support beams and columns, stone cladding and textured house facades.

 Furthermore, water features will continue to be favoured as a focal piece.
 However, they will shift into more modern or futuristic designs with clean lines, such as reflecting pools, water walls or water blades.